Ashley M. Aulls, P.A.

 Additionally, after you are arrested the prosecution has the burden of proving your guilt beyond a reasonable doubt.
 Ashley Aulls can shed light on the doubt in your case by filing motions to show lack of intent, dismiss evidence and even the case, if relevant to your circumstances.
 There are many elements and details to a criminal charge, none of which are the arresting officer’s concern.
 They are out to keep you and the rest of the public safe from crime, not determine guilt.
 Determining guilt is left up to the jury or the judge after Aulls has presented your thorough and customized defense.

 First-Time Offenders and the Florida Criminal Process

 If you are a first-time offender in Hernando County or the surrounding areas, there may be additional defense options available to you that are not necessarily available to subsequent offenders.
 Having a clean record prior to your Hernando County area criminal charge can be used as a mitigating circumstance, as can sufficient evidence that you are unlikely to be a repeat offender.

-Prosecutors in Hernando County, Citrus County, Sumter County, and Pasco County, may be more willing to work with a first-time offender.
+Prosecutors in Hernando County, Citrus County, and Sumter County, may be more willing to work with a first-time offender.
 A person arrested for theft in Brooksville, for example, may see a reduction in the charge to alcohol-related reckless driving.
-First time offenders also generally have access to special programs, such as Drug Court for certain drug charges in Hernando County.
-Defense lawyer Ashley Aulls understands the stress and anxiety related to being a first offender in Florida, and will help your first criminal case move through the process in a favorable direction every step of the way.
+First-time offenders also generally have access to special programs, such as Drug Court for certain drug charges in Hernando County.
+Defense lawyer Ashley Aulls understands the stress and anxiety related to being a first offender in Florida and will help your first criminal case move through the process in a favorable direction every step of the way.

 Strong DUI and Drug Crime Defense Advocacy